awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 CodeDeploy provides two deployment type options:
 + **In\-place deployment**: The application on each instance in the deployment group is stopped, the latest application revision is installed, and the new version of the application is started and validated\.
 You can use a load balancer so that each instance is deregistered during its deployment and then restored to service after the deployment is complete\.
 Only deployments that use the EC2/On\-Premises compute platform can use in\-place deployments\.
 For more information about in\-place deployments, see [Overview of an In\-Place Deployment](#welcome-deployment-overview-in-place)\.
 **Note**
-AWS Lambda compute platform deployments cannot use an in\-place deployment type\.
+AWS Lambda and Amazon ECS deployments cannot use an in\-place deployment type\.
 + **Blue/green deployment**: The behavior of your deployment depends on which compute platform you use:
   + **Blue/green on an EC2/On\-Premises compute platform**: The instances in a deployment group \(the original environment\) are replaced by a different set of instances \(the replacement environment\) using these steps:
     + Instances are provisioned for the replacement environment\.